nastacio/nastacio.github.io/naming-reality/README.md

 ![](images/Naming-figure-metaphor.png "Metaphors are the canned version of a new semantic network.
 The recipient could build a new semantic network "from scratch" but may be able to build a little faster, if not less perfectly, from a pre-existing fragment of a similar semantic network.")

-Metaphors are the canned version of a new semantic network.
-The recipient could build a new semantic network “from scratch” but may be able to build a little faster, if not less perfectly, from a pre-existing fragment of a similar semantic network.

 An example of a simple metaphor is using a “trash” icon to delete files from a computer.
 A more elaborate example of a metaphor is the co-opting of the concept of “queues” in messaging systems.

 There are (at least) two problems with using metaphors, though.